EvanDufraisse/EvanDufraisse/README.md

 Hi, I'm Evan!👋

-I’m a research engineer at CEA List, working on NLP, deep learning, mostly around large language models research and their applications.
+I’m a research engineer at MBZUAI, working on NLP, deep learning, mostly around large language models research and their applications.